awsdocs/amazon-athena-user-guide/doc_source/compression-support-zstd-levels.md

 #### Example<a name="compression-support-zstd-levels-alter-table-example"></a>

 The following example modifies the table `existing_table` to use Parquet file format with ZSTD compression and ZSTD compression level 4\.
+Note that the compression level value must be entered as a string rather an integer\.

 ```
 ALTER TABLE existing_table
-SET TBLPROPERTIES ('parquet.compression' = 'ZSTD', 'compression_level' = 4)
+SET TBLPROPERTIES ('parquet.compression' = 'ZSTD', 'compression_level' = '4')
 ```

 ### CREATE TABLE<a name="compression-support-zstd-levels-create-table"></a>